-Streamlined data access, along with the tools that convert data into valuable information, enable operators to make swift, knowledgeable decisions.
-This improves database performance and efficiency.
+Streamlined data access software, along with the tools that convert data into valuable information, enable operators to make swift, knowledgeable decisions.
+This improves a database’s performance and efficiency.

 Applications of Database Management Software

 What is the function of a database management system?
-Following are some of the applications of a DBMS based in different verticals:
+Following are some of the applications of DBMS based in different verticals: